Why is it called Spudnik 2021?

 - Slow down and take time to make the kids at the event welcome.
 Take one (and their parents) under your wing and show them how to enjoy the event.

 - Be safe and have fun.

-How do I become a vendor at Spudnik 2020?
+How do I become a vendor at NSL-W?

-San Luis Valley Rocketeers welcomes all vendors to NSL 2020.
-Please visit the Vendors page for info.
+San Luis Valley Rocketeers welcomes all hobby, space and rocketry-centric vendors.
+Please visit the vendors page for info.